-Pre-Award Waiver - At any time prior to the award of a contract for a purchase of goods and supplies, the Superintendent or designee may grant a partial or complete waiver of diversity requirements for reasons such as (1) emergency procurement; (2) where a non-M/WBE is the sole source of the needed goods or services and there are no apparent commercially useful functions available to be performed by Ready, the contract goal have proven unsuccessful.
+Pre-Award Waiver - At any time prior to the award of a contract for a purchase of goods and supplies, the Superintendent or designee may grant a partial or complete waiver of diversity requirements for reasons such as (1) emergency procurement; (2) where a non-M/WBE is the sole source of the needed goods or services and there are no apparent commercially useful functions available to be performed by Ready, Willing and Able SMBE or M/WBE subcontractors; or (3) good faith efforts to meet the contract goal have proven unsuccessful.
 The Department making an emergency procurement shall consider the availability of SMBEs or M/WBEs from which to make the purchases.
 The Purchasing Director shall make available a report of procurement activities, including at a minimum, project name, project number, project description, awarded vendor, advertisement date, waivers and reasons for the waiver, and an estimated dollar value to include change orders.